AmarjeetRoy/InstaHyre-Job-Analytics-Machine-Learning-/README.md

     - `Job_details.html`: Page showing detailed job posting information.
   - `Processed_file.csv`: Processed data with class information and details for display on the website.

+- `Job Analytics Presentation.pptx`: Presentation showcasing project details and insights.

+- `README.md`: This file, providing an overview of the project, its structure, and usage instructions.

 ## Usage